supix/DIploy/README.md

 The *persistence layer* contains non-trivial queries to the DB, exposed as a service to other modules (e.g. a query returning the sorted paginated list of products).
 It depends on the database and on the domain model (e.g. in order to retrieve domain instances from the database).

 The *presentation layer* interfaces the application with the user, according to the chosen presentation technology (e.g. web interface, REST service, windows forms, ecc.).
-It depends on the presentation layer and consumes its services.
+It depends on the persistence layer and consumes its services.
 It directly depends on the db as well: unless the application is very trivial, it is not always rewarding to rigidly shield the database through a layer exposing all the database functionalities.

 The source code reproduces this simple modules organizations.
 You can see the MVC5 presentation layer.
 Domain model and persistence layers have been added to the Visual Studio solution as two class-libraries.
 References among projects have been added, so as described by the picture above.

 The *most popular products list* is a domain concept.
 For example, the application might take top-sold products in the last month mixing them with the products most visited by the logged user, possibly removing the out-of-stock products.
 The place to put such a domain concept cannot be other than the DomainModel: in the `DomainModel/Services/Products` path there is the `IGetPopularProducts` interface.
 It is based on the domain class `Product` available in `DomainModel/Classes/Products`.
 Beside the interface, there is also a fake implementation of the service, useful to work without actually having a DB up and running (i.e. to test the GUI routines).
-When this implementation works, returned products have names starting with "DB...".
+When this implementation works, returned products have names starting with "Fake...".

 The actual (though nevertheless emulated) implementation of the service is in the file `PersistenceLayer/Products/GetPopularProducts_Db.cs`.
-When this implementation works, returned products have names starting with "Fake...".
+When this implementation works, returned products have names starting with "DB...".

 So far, we have the service definition (interface) and two service implementations in two different places.
 The next step is to create a `ProductsController` which is in charge of showing the list of products through an action.
-The `IGetPopularProducts` is injected into the controller and the view is coded.
+The `IGetPopularProducts` is injected into the controller (through constructor injection) and the view is coded.
 We skip the details, which are out of scope now.
 If you run the project, you get an error saying that `ProductsController` has not a default constructor.
-This is the moment when the DI controller comes into play.
+This is the moment when Dependency Injection comes into play.

 So, let's install the DI library through the following NuGet commands: